DocKob/AllMyIT/docs/configfile.md

-Config files are located in "AllMyIT\config"

 Warning, if you set the password in config file, he's in clear !

-After script run, please delete the config file or restrict "AllMyIT\config" access.
+After script run, please delete the config file or restrict file access.